aditidw/lodgify-react-app/README.md

-# Lodgify - Frontend Technical Test
+# Lodgify - A Booking App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).